adamsk34/Tom-Chatbot/README.md

 Tom will run out of questions to ask and the conversation pretty much ends unless he thinks of more questions or you choose to ask him one.

+By default Tom writes in his world model that he likes you and that the two of you are friends.
+Which I think is very cute.

 Using proper punctuation helps him understand what you are ssaying but it isn't always necessary.

 Tom can only process one thing being said at a time.
 If you say "I am fine, how are you?", Tom with